Thomvis/thomvis.github.io/_posts/2016-11-28-my-first-rx.md

 }
 ```

-To work with the contents of an Observable, you needs to subscribe to it.
+To work with the contents of an Observable, you need to subscribe to it.
 When subscribing, you pass in a closure (the Observer) that is called for each event:

 ```swift
 o.subscribe { e in